-At American Income Life, we believe in helping people when they are in need.
+At American Income Life, we help Make Tomorrow Better for those in need.

 Square Peg pairs rescued horses with autistic kids in their therapeutic riding program.
 The kids are as good for the horses as the horses are for the kids.
 Volunteers helped with light chores, learned about the program, and observed training and lessons.
 Donations: $10,150

 Children in Crisis provides hope for abused, neglected and abandoned children in the community.
 The Children’s Neighborhood has an emergency shelter and family foster homes that augment the shortage of foster homes in the community.
 Volunteers helped with spring cleaning the group homes in the Children’s Neighborhood.
 Donations: $28,700

 This organization funds various programs in this underserved rural area.
 Volunteers visited a CECUDI (a Spanish acronym for day care center) and played with the children, mostly children of local workers.
 The country’s unstable government withdrew funding before the center was completed.
 Donations helped finish inside facilities such as restrooms.
 Donations: $12,950

 The agency is a comprehensive homeless program that helps willing people gain dignity and independence.
 All services and support are provided free of charge through funding made from donations.
 Volunteers assembled holiday meal baskets for Samaritan Inn’s community outreach program.
 Donations (including materials): $45,950

 This program strives to break the cycle of childhood program by providing prenatal health and education for homeless and disadvantaged moms.
 Convention attendees brought baby outfits for HPP’s baby showers.
 Almost everyone who works for the organization is a former client.
 Donations: $26,340